hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 ## Steps to Apply Install Modules

 After you have allocated the Controller and Compute Nodes, you can complete the cloud creation process by manually applying install modules that are available in the Installation Dashboard.
-To access this UI, open in Firefox or Chrome:
+As noted previously to access this UI, open in Firefox or Chrome:

 http://192.168.124.10:3000